Access Keys:

 In 2001 under the Principalship of Peter Carney, our school building was extended and the existing building was completely refurbished.
 In addition to this, a further extension was unveiled in April 2009.
 The school now has state-of-the-art facilities allowing the pupils learn and play in a beautiful, bright new building.
 There are four classrooms with ensuite facilities, a staffroom, two offices, a learning support and resource room, two store rooms and a general purposes room/hall.

-The 2009 extension included some innovative features including a rain-water harvesting system.
+The 2009 extension, again overseen by Peter Carney, included some innovative features including a rain-water harvesting system.
 The development of the Carrowholly community playing field was also a welcome addition to our recreational space in 2009.

 2023 saw our most recent and exciting development to our recreational area - our school astro turf.